-The Murray Quad is a unique event follows Australia’s longest river over a challenging 141 km (88 mile) course from Yarrawonga to Tocumwal.
-The race is conducted under a set distance and guidelines that have been established by a number of Australian governing associations also satisfying sanctioning by the WQF (World Quadrathlon Federation).
+The Murray Quad is a unique event that is held on Australia’s longest river at 3 of towns Yarrawonga Cobram and Tocumwal.
+The race is conducted under a set distance and guidelines that have been established by several Australian governing associations also satisfying sanctioning by the WQF (World Quadrathlon Federation).

 Murray Quad History

-After competing in the Tocumwal Challenge in 2009 Tim Roadley had the idea of holding a multi-sport event on Lake Mulwala and the Murray River that involved four sports, swimming, running, cycling and paddling.
+- 2009 after competing in the Tocumwal Challenge Tim Roadley had the idea of holding a multi-sport event on Lake Mulwala and the Murray River that involved four sports, swimming, running, cycling and paddling.

 Murray River Region